A Short History of Telegraphy

 Thanks are due to many people, especially British Telecom plc for permission to use some of the illustrations.
 The resources people at the BT Museum were most helpful and advised on the choice of pictures.

 Thanks especially to Smudge Lundegard, G3GJW, for his help and encouragement.
 Unless otherwise acknowledged, the photographs are by Sam Hallas.
-The smoke signal picture in Part 1 is of unknown origin.

-That's it.
-These articles copyright 1987, AG Hobbs & SM Hallas.
+These articles copyright 1987-2014, AG Hobbs & SM Hallas.

 Back to Top